-2017 COMMITTEE Activities & Accomplishments -
+2018 COMMITTEE Activities & Accomplishments -

 - Advocated for long-term care residents in adult care home and nursing facilities.
 All committee members wear a provided badge for visits.
-Approximately 25% of the facilities were visited as mandated for the Adult Care Homes and about 75% of the Nursing homes were visited as well.
+Approximately 50% of the facilities were visited as mandated for the Adult Care Homes and about 80% of the Nursing homes were visited as well.
 All homes including those not visited by the committee were also visited by the Regional Ombudsman at least quarterly. - Worked with facility staff, families, and residents toward resolution of grievances and concerns.
 Committee members spoke with staff after visits were completed and brought up observations and general concerns residents had during their visit.
 The committee then documented grievances on the visitation report.
 Members follow up with the grievance at their next visit to see if it is resolved and they may approach the regional long-term care ombudsman for assistance. - Hosted activities or provided "friendly visits" to facilities or participated in activities planned by the facility.
 For example, one member does visits on the weekend to a facility near her home and does Bible study or calls bingo.
 This strengthens relationships between the residents, staff and committee members.

-- 75 % of committee members received quarterly training and technical assistance from the regional long-term care ombudsman and 100 % were offered additional trainings through Centralina Area Agency on Aging and were invited to workshops, in-services and a Holiday Volunteer Celebration in December. - All committee members provide information about long term care placement options for individuals learning how to select the best option for themselves or their loved ones. - This year we provided each facility with a packet of Residents Rights information to the activity directors which outlined what options they had to do special programs in their buildings and invite us to come and attend or do a program. - In the summer of 2017, the North Carolina Ombudsman program made changes to state statute which included procedural changes to the Community Advisory Committee.
+- 75 % of committee members received quarterly training and technical assistance from the regional long term care ombudsman and 100 % were offered additional trainings through Centralina Area Agency on Aging and were invited to workshops, in-services and a Holiday Volunteer Celebration in December. - All committee members provide information about long term care placement options for individuals learning how to select the best option for themselves or their loved ones. - This year we provided each facility with a packet of Residents Rights information to the activity directors that outlined what options they had to do special programs in their buildings and invite us to come and attend or do a program. - One Adult Care Home facility, Regency at Pineville, experienced a Revocation of License in December 2018 as a result of continued poor performance in state surveys conducted by NC DHSR.
+The Maxwell Group, a company headquartered in Mecklenburg county, took over the license officially December 7, 2018.
+Most residents found alternative placement during the notice from NC DHSR and those remaining were moved to different facilities.
+The new company is extensively renovating the existing facility.

-COMMITTEE GOALS FOR 2017
+COMMITTEE GOALS FOR 2019

 - 1. Visit the long-term care communities as required and observe and report trends. - 2.
-Increase the number of active volunteers through outreach efforts. - 3.
-Do more Friendly Visits per quarter. - 4.
+Do more Friendly Visits per quarter. - 3.
 Attend required Quarterly Training meetings.
-(75% required) - 5.
-Attend the yearly trainings as available. - 6.
-Strengthen the Adult care and Nursing Home committees with new, active members.
+(75% required) - 4.
+Strengthen the Adult care and Nursing Home committees with new, committed, and active members.